-After the years of the wooden shipbuilding one showed pioneering spirit at an early stage, which was the basis for the steady development of the shipyard.
+After the years of the wooden shipbuilding, one showed pioneering spirit at an early stage, which was the basis for the steady development of the shipyard.
 The company began in 1872 with the construction of iron ships with steam engines and when Papenburg had about 20 yards in 1860 – only the MEYER WERFT survived until the 21st century and only up to 400 seagoing ships were registered in Papenburg in the 19th century.

-Between the two world wars the yard built mainly fish steamer, pilot ships and lightships as well as passenger ships for the coastal drive.
+Between the two world wars, the yard built mainly fish steamer, pilot ships, and lightships as well as passenger ships for the coastal drive.
 In 1960, the entry into the gas tanker construction and in 1964 was delivered with the MALMÖ the first RoRo ferry in Papenburg.

 In the last decades of the 20th century, MEYER WERFT has earned an excellent international reputation for the construction of passenger and passenger ferries, ro-ro and passenger ships, gas tankers, animal transporters and, above all, luxury cruise liners.

 Almost the entire manufacturing process is digitized.
 This saves time and money at the same time: many projects can be planned and secured virtually and assembly processes can be tested.
-Since everything is supported by a 3D simulation, can be planned ahead.
+Since everything is supported by a 3D simulation, it can be planned ahead.
 The product and the manufacturing process can be developed in parallel: this saves time and effort and leads to better efficiency in the yard.

 The “digital factory” allows for particular foresight in planning and construction: Engineers at MEYER WERFT can already estimate in the planning phase which ideas can be implemented and which, for the time being, are not.
 So there are fewer surprises in the production process.
 The product can be produced faster and comes to market earlier.
 Errors can be avoided before they provoke unnecessary manufacturing costs.

 Computer-aided logistics minimizes storage space and thus operating costs.
 The material flow control system TESS controls the entire material flow at the shipyard via radio data transmission.
 Every component is in the right place with the right man at the right time.
-Shortest transport routes, minimal empty runs and precise just-in-time supply are guaranteed.
+Shortest transport routes, minimal empty runs, and precise just-in-time supply are guaranteed.